'Feeling Fat' Today? What we Really Mean When we Say this and What to Do Differently

 When someone says in front of other people, “I feel fat”, invariably they won’t mean or intend any harm by the phrase at all.
 Sometimes the phrase can be banded with a degree of lightness or even joviality.

 But of course the implication is still that fat = bad, and this in itself reveals something of the pervasive nature of fat-phobia in society.
-The thing is, despite the common narrative that a slimmer body is better, being fat is of course not an inherently bad thing.
-It isn’t necessarily a sign of poor health or ‘bad’ habits.
-So attaching negative cultural connotations to fatness could be adding more fuel to the body image related challenges and disordered eating concerns already escalating in today’s society.
+The thing is, despite the common narrative that a slimmer body is 'better’, being fat is not an inherently bad thing, and it isn’t necessarily a sign of poor health or ‘bad’ habits.
+So attaching negative cultural connotations to fatness could be adding more fuel to the body image related challenges and disordered eating concerns already prevalent in today’s society.

 If you use the phrase around others, could it be possible that you are inadvertently enforcing a message that a larger body is undesirable, exasperating fear of weight gain in loved ones who may already be vulnerable to poor body image themselves?
 Or making those around you in larger bodies feel bad?